-In a 2D planar universe, the eye of the observer corresponds to a circle (E in Fig. 7.1), and the retina corresponds to a semicircle (R).
-As the observer moves, the center of the eye (O in Fig. 7.1) translates on the 2D plane.
+In a 2D planar universe, the eye of the observer corresponds to a circle (E in Fig. 2), and the retina corresponds to a semicircle (R).1 As the observer moves, the center of the eye (O in Fig. 2) translates on the 2D plane.
 In addition, the eye may also rotate about its center (O).
 A combination of these two types of motion is sufficient to capture all possible rigid movements of the eye in this 2D universe.

-When the observer fixates on a target point (such as a corner of an object) this point - by definition - remains projected at the center of the retina, i.e., on the fovea (F in Fig. 7.1).
+When the observer fixates on a target point (such as a corner of an object) this point - by definition - remains projected at the center of the retina, i.e., on the fovea (F in Fig. 2).
 In order to maintain fixation while moving, the observer has to rotate the eye about its center (O).
 Although the target point on which the observer fixates (T) is stationary at the fovea, the remainder of the retinal image (e.g. P) can be expected to change; this change will be precisely defined below.

 The instantaneous movement of the retinal image will be referred to as retinal flow, and it will be defined in the present formalization in terms of angular coordinates.
-We parameterize the retinal flow of a point P as an angular velocity, i.e., the temporal derivative of an angle between two rays: (i) the direction of gaze (ray OT in Fig. 7.1) and (ii) the ray from the point in the world to the center of the eye (OP in Fig. 7.1).
+We parameterize the retinal flow of a point P as an angular velocity, i.e., the temporal derivative of an angle between two rays: (i) the direction of gaze (ray OT in Fig. 2)